-It is important that you have a responsible adult to escort you home and if possible stay with you overnight.
+It is important that you have a responsible adult to escort you home and, if possible, stay with you overnight.
 You must not drive or use public transport for the journey home.
 It is recommended that you rest for the remainder of the day.
-It is possible that your procedure could be cancelled if the above cannot be confirmed.
-Please let staff know as soon as possible if you have any issues arranging an escort/overnight support.

-If the facet joint injection helps to reduce the level of your pain, please remember you will still have a problem with your back.
+If the nerve root injection helps to reduce the level of your pain, please remember you will still have a problem with your back.
 Do not rush about doing strenuous activities, but build up your activity levels slowly.